-Weigh accurately sufficient amount. of biscuit powder (20 - 25 gms) which will yield 3- 4 gm of fat and transfer it to a thimble and plug it from the top with extracted cotton and filter paper.
+Weigh accurately sufficient amount. of biscuit powder (20 - 25 gm) which will yield 3- 4 gm of fat and transfer it to a thimble and plug it from the top with extracted cotton and filter paper.
 In case of filled and coated biscuits the weight of the biscuits includes the filling and coating material.
 Dry the thimble with the contents for 15 to 30 minutes at 100°C in an oven.
 Take the weight of empty dry soxhlet flask.
 Extract the fat in the soxhlet apparatus for 3 to 4 hours and evaporate off the solvent in the flask on a water bath.
-Remove the traces of the residual solvent by keeping the flask in the hot air oven for about half an hour.
+Remove traces of the residual solvent by keeping the flask in a hot air oven for about 30 minutes.
 Cool the flask.
-Weigh accurately about 3.0 gm of extracted fat in a 250 ml conical flask and add 50 ml. of mixed benzene-alcohol-phenolphthalein reagent and titrate the contents to a distinct pink color with the Sodium hydroxide solution taken in a 10 ml. micro burette.
-If the contents of the and continue flask became cloudy, during titration add another 50 ml of the reagent titration.
-Make a blank titration with 50 ml. of the reagent.
+Weigh accurately about 3.0 gm of extracted fat in a 250 mL conical flask and add 50 mL of mixed benzene-alcohol-phenolphthalein reagent and titrate the contents to a distinct pink color with the Sodium hydroxide solution taken in a 10 mL micro burette.
+If the contents of the flask appear cloudy during titration add another 50 mL of the reagent titration.
+Make a blank titration with 50 mL of the reagent.